MeMartijn/FakeNewsDetection/README.md

 <a name="requirements"/>

 ## Requirements
-To run the code in the `code` folder, the following packages must be installed (using pip):
+To run the code in the `code` folder, the following packages must be installed:
 - `flair`
 - `allennlp`
 - `tensorflow`